awsdocs/aws-sdk-for-javascript-v3/doc_source/messaging-app-provision-resources.md

    For more information on the `create-stack` command parameters, see the [AWS CLI Command Reference guide](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html), and the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html)\.

-   To view the resources created, open the AWS Lex console, choose the stack, and select the **Resources** tab\.
+   To view the resources created, open AWS CloudFormation in the AWS management console, choose the stack, and select the **Resources** tab\.